BeanieODM/beanie/docs/tutorial/defining-a-document.md

 ### Nested Documents Depth

 It is possible to define nested linked documents with Beanie.
 Sometimes this can lead to infinite recursion.
-To prevent this, or to decrease the database load, you can limit the nesting depth.
+To prevent this, or to decrease the database load, you can limit the maximum nesting depth.
 By default, it is set to 3, which means it will fetch up to 3 levels of nested documents.
 You can configure:
 - maximum depth for all linked documents
 - depth for a specific linked document